DUNE-DAQ/daq-release/doc/make_ups_products.md

 Script [get_scisoft_pkgs.sh](https://github.com/DUNE-DAQ/daq-release/blob/master/scripts/ups_build_scripts/get_scisoft_pkgs.sh) is provided in this repo under `scripts/ups_build_scripts`.

-This script contains a list of packages and their corresponding URLs of prebuilt tarballs on SciSoft's web server.
-The script will retrieve all the tarballs listed and unroll them in the current directory.
+This script contains four lists of packages and their corresponding URLs of prebuilt tarballs on SciSoft's web server:
+  * `PKGS_MINIMAL` is a minimal set of packages needed for build opt variant of UPS products of the DAQ develop release;
+  * `PKGS_DEBUG` includes additional packages/variants needed for the debug build;
+  * `PKGS_OLDER_VERSIONS` contains older versions of packages in DUNE DAQ's cvmfs repo;
+  * `PKGS_NEWER_VERSIONS` contains packages/versions which have not been used by any release, but are currently in cvmfs for developers to play with.
+By default, the script will retrieve packages listed in `PKGS_MINIMAL` and unpack them under the current directory.

 Before building DAQ's own UPS packages, it's recommended to run this script first.
-One may not need all the listed packages if the goal is to build a specific package or one type of variant only.
+(Note: one may not need all of the packages in `PKGS_MINIMAL` if the goal is to build one specific package).

 ## Build `folly` and its dependencies in `daq-externals` (more details to add in this section)